Manav0028/wf86Test/ReadMe.md

 # Read Me
 ###### Application uses **Java 17 SDK**

+## How to run
+1. Pull and Build the project.
+2. Run the Wf86TestApplication, by default it will run on port 8080.
+3. There is one only API to hit.
+Use Postman to hit the API with following properties:
+    1. Set the method to POST.
+    2. Fill the address bar with this address: localhost:8080/api/query
+    3. Add the JSON request body from the shared examples.
+    4. Click Send.
+4. Check the response in Postman.

 ## Deliverables
 1. JSON formatted if-statements query are attached in the zip file.
 These queries can also be used as input in the request.
 2. 3 Examples are also included in the report with different conditions and variable values.